nodemailer/wildduck/README.md

 Yes, historically it has been considered a bad practice to store emails in a database.
 And for a good reason.
 The data model of relational databases like MySQL does not work well with tree like structures (email mime tree) or large blobs (email source).

 Notice the word "relational"?
-In fact documents stores like MongoDB work very well with emails.
+In fact document stores like MongoDB work very well with emails.
 Document store is great for storing tree-like structures and while GridFS is not as good as "real" object storage, it is good enough for storing the raw parts of the message.

 ### Is the server scalable?